Concrete Driveway Maintenance

 Do not try to repair any damaged or cracked concrete.
 In the event of cracks greater than 2.5mm wide, the client should contact Australian Concrete Driveways Pty Ltd for review.

-Plantings (including Trees)
+Planting (including Trees)

 Trees or plants with significant root systems should be kept well clear of concrete paving or slabs.

 Note: Any tree or plant should not be planted within the (tree/plants) mature height x 1.5.